freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 - Acceptance testing can also validate if a completed epic/story/task fulfills the defined acceptance criteria.
 In contrast to definition of done, this criteria can cover specific business cases that the team wants to solve.
 This provides a good measurement of work quality.

+- In an Agile project, acceptance test cases can be crafted by product owners as pat of a user story.
+But this is not true in all cases, so a BA - Business Analyst (or someone with those skills) will frame the acceptance test cases together with the product owner and developers to ensure quality and consistency.

 #### More Information:
 - [International Software Testing Qualifications Board](http://www.istqb.org/)